sigi/shuffle/README.md

 Truly randomizing a deck by shuffling requires 6-7 typical "riffle shuffles", which takes at least half a minute and is quite tiring.
 Many people do not do this, and you end up with badly shuffled deals in your tournament.

-This little helper avoids this situation.
+This little helper avoids that situation.